siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 In Komodo, we knew privacy would be an essential feature for any developer with a good head on their shoulders.

-That's why we started our platform as a fork of Zcash (which is itself a fork of Bitcoin).
+That's why we started our platform as a fork of [Zcash](https://z.cash) (which is itself a fork of [Bitcoin](https://bitcoin.org)).

-The Zcash parameters aren't your usual coin-mixer.
+The [Zcash parameters](https://z.cash/technology/paramgen/) aren't your usual coin-mixer.
 Rather, with this zero-knowledge technology, you have the tools to spend your coins while leaving zero data in the public domain for later analysis.

 Every asset chain has the Zcash parameters pre-installed, putting the power to protect both you and your end-users from people who just don't know how to mind their own business.

+Find out more about how our zero-knowledge implementation works in [Part IV of our whitepaper](https://komodoplatform.com).

 ### Your Blockchain's Engine Belongs to You